owlcms/owlcms4/docs/2200Registration.md

 The next step in preparing a competition is registering the athletes.
 This involves

 - Defining the age groups and the categories
-- Defining the competition groups
+- Defining the competition sessions
 - Entering the initial list of participating athletes
 - Assigning athletes to groups